 By regulation, EDI may not dismiss any dispute that is brought to our office at the Informal stage.
 Nor do we make a decision about the merits of the case.
 This stage is designed to enable NIH to address workplace concerns at the earliest possible stage and discuss resolution of the issue.
 This stage is not designed for the parties to present their case or for EDI to issue an opinion about who may be right or wrong in the dispute.

 Who May File?

-Any individual who feels they have been discriminated against because of race, religion, color, national origin, age (40 or older), physical or mental disability, equal pay/compensation, genetic information, or sex (including pregnancy, sex stereotyping, gender identity, transgender status and sexual orientation), have access to the Informal stage.
+Any individual who feels they have been discriminated against because of race, religion, color, national origin, age (40 or older), physical or mental disability, equal pay/compensation, genetic information, or sex (including pregnancy, sex stereotyping, gender identity, transgender status, and sexual orientation), has access to the Informal stage.
 Individuals who feel that they have been retaliated against for opposing employment discrimination, filing a complaint of discrimination, or participating in the EEO complaint process (even if the complaint is not theirs) also have access to the Informal stage.
-The individual who files an Informal Pre-complaint is called the Aggrieved Party.
+The individual who files an Informal Pre-complaint is called the Counselee.

 The following may file a complaint:

 - Non-Employees (applicants that were not selected for a position at NIH)

 - Contractors (see Contractor Information Page for more information)